My treasured mud pie recipe as seen on The Live Well Network.

 1. Become genuinely interested in other people.

 I can’t think of a better way to celebrate Oreo’s 100th birthday than to share this Mud Pie with you, unless, of course, we were to sit in front of a fire with a whole container of Oreos and eat them all together.
+Preheat oven.

 Using a 10-inch springform pan, press Oreo crust into pan.
+Bake for 13 minutes and remove from oven.

 Lovely.
 Set aside.